gbalats/gbalats.github.io/_posts/2015-12-10-compiling-autotooled-projects-to-LLVM-bitcode.md

    which generated *both* an executable and a bitcode file.
 I do not see such an option at `LLVM 3.7.0`, however.
-Had it been there, we could just set the `LDFLAGS` to its final value *before* calling `./configure`, and skip the previous step entirely.
-That is:
+Had it been there, we could just set the `LDFLAGS` to its final value *before* calling `./configure`, and leave `Makefile` unchanged.

+    ==UPDATE== Turns out this option still exists but has been renamed to `save-temps`.
+So if you want to create both normal executables and bitcode files, skip the previous step and try instead:

     ~~~ console
     $ ...
-    $ export LDFLAGS=" -flto -fuse-ld=gold  -Wl,-plugin-opt=also-emit-llvm "
+    $ export LDFLAGS=" -flto -fuse-ld=gold  -Wl,-plugin-opt=save-temps "
     $ ./configure
     ~~~